exis-io/exis-io.github.io/pages/fabric/Node.md

 * Every session meta event is published by its edge node.
 There is some well known endpoint these publishes arrive (i.e. superdomain)
 * The inherent identity of an domain informs the node that the session is interesting or uninteresting and the specific endpoint to publish the meta event on.
 This is not flexible after deployment.
 * An appliance is responsible for maintaining the status of sessions.
 It is notified of session connections, tracks their status, and performs some continuous check for tenancy.

-*Startup* is the process by which a fabric is bought online.
-An [[owner|Owner]] is the actor that initiates and oversees this process.

 #### Startup procedure: